Ivy Valentine: Critical reception

 Although commonly cited as one of the most difficult characters to play as in the Soul series, Ivy has received a great deal of positive reception and has been described as one of the series' best characters.
 In 2009, she was featured on the cover of French magazine Ig alongside other female video game characters as one of the top heroines of gaming.
 Tom's Games named her one of the fifty greatest female characters in video game history, stating that as "an anti-hero who frequently clashes with other Souls, Ivy is a fascinating character for a fighting game".
 UGO.coms staff noted her role as an antagonist in the first Soulcalibur while adding that it could be "difficult to truly appreciate [her] villainy" due to her attractiveness, and adding that her appearance and attitude made her "a feared competitor".
-While former Fanbyte editor-in-chief John Warren described her as a poster girl for the series for "let’s say predictable reasons", he praised the character's fighting style and weapon, adding he would argue "Ivy is the first character in the series with a developed personality.
-It’s not a sunny personality—she’s a squarely Machiavellian jerk all the time—but it’s more than the [...] non-personalities that populated the franchise before her."

 Ivy's appearance, body, outfit, and demeanor have all been at the center of discussions about the character, and have been attributed as reasons owing to her status as a fan favorite.
 She is commonly compared to or described as a dominatrix, and has been noted both as the series' sexiest female.
 She has been displayed in various third-party media, her likeness appearing in material including magazine swimsuit issue pin-ups and periodicals such as Play's annual Girls of Gaming series.
 Other sources have used her as a standard for a character archetype, comparing later created female characters to her design and appearance.
-In a 2016 study done by researchers at Indiana University, Ivy was found to be the most sexualized character out of 571 playable female video game characters created between 1989 and 2014.
-The study used a character's "nudity, over-enlarged breasts or hips and unrealistically narrow waists" as "signs of hypersexualization".